SfyMantissa/YetAnotherCoin/README.md

 - [x] use mint() to assign totalSupply to owner in constructor @67d5ef8
 - [x] address of the deployed contract is now stored in config.ts @9d94291
 - [x] contract is no longer Ownable, removed onlyOwner @f91ed2b

+## Update (2022-05-22)

+Optimized the contract in several ways:

+- [x] Made the interface IYetAnotherCoin as it makes the code more modular and extensible.
+- [x] Moved all NatSpec to the interface.
+- [x] Made a helper \_transfer() function to make the code less repetitive.
+- [x] Made a helper \_spendAllowance() function to handle require() in transferFrom().
+- [x] Updated tests.
+- [x] Compiler version up (0.8.4 → 0.8.8) because:

+      ```
+      Starting from Solidity 0.8.8, the override keyword is not required when overriding an interface function, except for the case where the function is defined in multiple bases.
+      ```
+- [ ] Re-verified the new contract and updated README.

 ## Demonstration